NoobGrinder420/codebreaker.xyz-answers/README.md

 c) if you need assistance with a codebreaker problem

 These questions were all copied from [https://codebreaker.xyz/](url) and belong to their respective authors.
-They were brought here because not everyone has viewing rights for all the questions.
+I copied them here because not everyone has viewing rights for all the questions.